 All General Meetings

-General meetings shall be held quarterly, typically January, April, July and October.
+General meetings shall be held six months after the AGM typically April.

 All members, regardless of claim status, may attend all general meetings of the Club in person.

 General meetings need 21 clear day’s written notice to members.

 The quorum for all general meetings shall be ten percent of the total voting membership.